athena-masc/Codecademy/Python Fundamentals for Data Science/README.md

-This folder will contain projects covered during the **Python Fundamentals for Data Science** Course on Codecademy
+This folder will contain projects covered during the **Python Fundamentals for Data Science (Part 1 and 2)** Course on Codecademy